Iwatsuki doll Iwatsuki ningyo

 What is Iwatsuki doll ?

-Iwatsuki Ningyo is a Japanese doll made in Iwatsuki Ward of Saitama City, Saitama Prefecture.
-The characteristics of Iwatsuki Ningyo are its round face with big eyes that makes the doll adorable and its brilliant colors.
-The skin of the doll is smooth and beautiful and the hair is shiny and looks like real human hair.
-The smooth and beautiful skin is created by glue and Kofun (a kind of pigment made from ground clamshells) and the hair is made from raw silk.
-Soft raw silk resembling human hair is used and the hair is carefully tended to by Kamitsuke-shi (a doll hair stylist).
+Iwatsuki doll is a Japanese doll made in the city of Saitama, Iwatsuki ward, Saitama prefecture.
+The characteristics of Iwatsuki doll are its round face with big eyes that give it an adorable appearance and brilliant colors.
+The skin of the doll is smooth and beautiful and its hair is shiny like real human hair.
+The smooth and beautiful skin are created by glue and a kind of pigment made from ground clamshells (kofun in Japanese) and the hair is made from raw silk.
+Soft raw silk resembling human hair is used and the hair is carefully tended to by a doll hair stylist (called kamitsuke shi in Japanese).

-Many Paulownia products including chests of drawers and Geta (Japanese sandals) have been produced in Iwatsuki Ward and the surrounding area for a long time.
-Iwatsuki Ward also used to be a castle town rich with greenery so they had a good source of water which provided the suitable environment for making dolls.
-Iwatsuki Ward gradually prospered as a town of dolls.
-Various Japanese dolls including Hina Dolls, Gotatsu Dolls and Ukiyoe Dolls are produced in the area even today.
+Many paulownia products including chests and a pair of Japanese traditional sandals (geta) have been produced in Iwatsuki ward and its surroundings for a long time.
+Iwatsuki ward also used to be a castle town blessed with greenery, which possibly produced a good source of water.
+This was a suitable environment for making dolls.
+Iwatsuki ward gradually prospered as a town of dolls.
+Various Japanese dolls including Hina dolls, Gotatsu dolls and Ukiyoe dolls are produced in this area even today.

-The history of Iwatsuki Ningyo started in the Edo period.
-Many artisans visited Iwatsuki as the construction of Nikko Toshogu commenced in 1634.
+The history of Iwatsuki dolls started in the Edo period (1603-1868).
+Many artisans visited Iwatsuki to see the construction of Nikko Toshogu (a shrine registered as a UNESCO World Heritage site) that started in 1634.
 Some of the artisans settled down in Iwatsuki and among them, there were artisans who were skillful at making dolls.
-As Iwatsuki was blessed with an environment suitable for making dolls, its name as a town of dolls evolved naturally.
-The technique called Tosogashira using Toso (Paulownia sawdust) developed as a result of the environment suitable for making dolls.
-Tosogashira is still being used as of today.
+Moreover, Iwatsuki was blessed with an environment suitable for doll making, which evolved inevitably as a town of dolls.
+Then, this suitable doll making environment resulted in developing a technique called tosogashira using paulownia sawdust that is still used now.

-Hiina Asobi (playing with dolls) was introduced to Edo from Kyoto and this contributed to the development of Iwatsuki’s success as a town of dolls.
-Hiina Asobi was very popular in Edo at that time and even Kazuko Tokugawa (a granddaughter of Shogun Ieyasu Tokugawa) gave dolls as gifts when she went to Kyoto to enter into the Imperial Court in 1626.
-Hina Ichi (doll market) and Hina Uri (doll merchants) increased so much that Iwatsuki was even drawn in the Edo Meisho Zue (an illustrated guide describing famous places and depicting their scenery in pre-1868 Tokyo).
-Hiina Asobi was gradually connected to Joshi no Harai (rituals of March 3rd) and the current Hina Festival was started.
+The fact of playing with dolls (called hina asobi in Japanese) was introduced to Edo (ancient name of Tokyo) from Kyoto and contributed to develop the background of Iwatsuki's success as a town of dolls.
+This was a very popular game in Edo at that time and even Kazuko TOKUGAWA (a granddaughter of the important military director Ieyasu TOKUGAWA, 1607-1678) brought dolls as gifts when she went to Kyoto to enter the Imperial Court in 1626.

 General Production Process

-Depending on the doll, the eyes may be painted on when the face is made instead of using the eye parts.
+Depending on the kind of doll, the eyes may be painted on when the face is made instead of using the eye parts.

-Straw is not used for Kimekomi Ningyo.
-The body base is a molded shape using Paulownia sawdust clay in the same way as the head is made.
-This technique is called Kamazume.
+Unlikely to the costumed doll, the wooden doll does not use straw.
+The body base is a molded shape using paulownia sawdust clay in the same way as the head is made.
+This technique is called kamazume.
 Protruding clay has to be removed using a bamboo spatula.
 When the body base is completely dry, the texture of the shape has to be smoothed out.
 Cracks that occurred while the body was being dried and other flaws have to be smoothed out using a bamboo spatula and files.
-When the surface becomes smooth, Kofun (whitewash) has to be applied.
-Glue prevents the surface damage and Kofun makes the color of the fabric brighter.
-When the surface is dry, preparations are made for Kimekomi (the action of squeezing a piece of fabric into the grooves).
-Grooves are carved using a line engraving chisel into which Kanbaiko (flour made from cooked glutinous rice) is inserted.
+Then, the whitewash is applied when the smooth surface is completed.
+Glue prevents from damages on the surface and whitewash powder makes the color of the fabric brighter.
+When the surface is dried, preparations are made for kimekomi which is the action of squeezing a piece of fabric into the grooves.
+Grooves are carved using a line engraving chisel where kanbai powder is inserted.
+This powder is flour made from cooked glutinous rice.
 This line engraving is an important process to give the fabric shape and flow.
-The Kanbaiko is kneaded with water and put into the grooves.
+The kanbai powder is kneaded with water and put into the grooves.
 Then the edges of the fabric are squeezed into the grooves using a spatula.
-The doll’s body for Kimekomi Ningyo is completed when the Kimekomi process is finished.
-The doll’s pose was made during the Kamazume process so there is no need to do Kainaori.
+The body of a wooden doll is complete when the kimekomi process is finished.
+The posing is made for the doll during the kamazume process so there is no need to bend the arms.

 - 5. Assembling the doll

-The doll is completed when the head and accessories are attached to the body.
-The garments and hair are tidied up to produce the finish to the doll.
+The doll is complete when the head and accessories are attached to the body.
+The garments and hair are tidied up to make the doll look perfect.

 Where to Buy & More Information